jc220866/comp140-worksheetA/README.md

 // do
 	// randomly select and compare words, adding to the "Game Words" set if of suitable length and likeness
 // while the "Game Words" set is not full

+EDIT:

+While implementing the algorithm, I noticed an unsatisfyingly high amount of 'ing', 'tion' and 'ally' words in the higher difficulties, so I'll also implement an algorithm to reduce those words.

+// if we see a tion, ing or lly in the word
+	// reduce likeness by 2